LEAKONO/plp-week8/README.md

 - To restart the quiz, click **Restart Quiz**.

 ## Demo
- - You can view the live demo of the quiz app here.
+- You can view the live demo of the quiz app here: [Live Demo](https://plp-week8.vercel.app/)

 ## Contributing
 If you'd like to contribute to the project, feel free to fork the repository, make changes, and create a pull request.
 Please make sure to follow the project's code style and include relevant tests for new features.